Smart cards are credit card-sized plastic cards that contain a microprocessor and a small amount of memory.

 Some non-EPO smart cards can be registered online.

-If you do not receive your smart card within 28 days, you should contact EPO User Support.
+If you do not receive your smart card within 21 days, please contact us.

 If we do not receive the paper copy of your enrolment form within two months of your online enrolment request, your smart card request will be automatically rejected.
 If you still require a card you will have to start the enrolment procedure again.